CHAPTER 85. GENERAL PROVISIONS

 Board Rule—Any provision of this subpart.

-Chief Disciplinary Counsel—The Chief Disciplinary Counsel appointed by the Board or, in the absence of such Chief Disciplinary Counsel, the Assistant Disciplinary Counsel designated by the Chief Disciplinary Counsel to serve in his absence.
-In the case of vacancy in office, absence or inability of such Chief Disciplinary Counsel, the Assistant Disciplinary Counsel designated by the Board.
+Chief Disciplinary Counsel—The Chief Disciplinary Counsel appointed by the Board or, in the absence of such Chief Disciplinary Counsel, the Disciplinary Counsel designated by the Chief Disciplinary Counsel to serve in his absence.
+In the case of vacancy in office, absence or inability of such Chief Disciplinary Counsel, the Disciplinary Counsel designated by the Board.

 Complaint—A grievance concerning an attorney communicated to the Office of Disciplinary Counsel or considered by the Office of Disciplinary Counsel on its own motion.